happo/gradle-happo/README.md

 This task will:

-- Find the baseline SHA by comparing the current HEAD with the specified base branch
+- Find the baseline SHA by figuring out the merge base between the current HEAD with the specified base branch
 - Compare the baseline report with the current HEAD report
-- Provide a URL to a Happo report
+- Provide a URL to a Happo report showing the results of the comparison

 ### Screenshot Naming Convention